 Fire Retardants in Mattresses

-Nearly 92% of the market, or most major sleep product brands, use a highly controversial fire retardants due to its cost efficiency.
+Did you know that due to that requirement all mattresses sold in the US are required to contain enough fire retardant chemicals to withstand a 2-foot wide blowtorch open flame for 70 seconds Nearly 92% of the market, or most major sleep product brands, use a highly controversial fire retardants due to its cost efficiency.

 Fire Retardants are prevalent in a multitude of common household products and can be found in everything from pillows to couches, children's clothing, carpets, computers and baby toys.

 Hazardous Chemicals & Additives Found in Fire Retardants:

 - Ozone depleters are gaseous compounds such as chlorofluorocarbon (CFC) that are harmful to the planet and human health.

 - - Mercury, lead, and other heavy metals are often added to foam during manufacturing.
 These additives are linked to kidney and brain damage, as well as digestive problems.